 Further reading: How to Build a Target Audience: 6 Steps to Find Yours

-2. Enhance ad quality
+2. Optimize ad creative

 Use high-quality images and clear, compelling ad copy.